DigitalCoreNZ/hashnode/cmdpvjgk2002u02la6nmh5xb1.md

 #### 5.1.1.
 Prerequisites

-Before you begin, ensure you have the following installed on your local machine:
+Before I begin, ensure I have the following installed on my local machine:

 * **Python 3.9+:** The core of the BMAD Method relies on Python.